transcend-io/consent-manager-ui/README.md

 ## Prerequisites

-This package is distributed through npm and github package registries and assumes an installation of [npm and node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+This package is distributed through [npm](https://www.npmjs.com/package/@transcend-io/consent-manager-ui) and GitHub package registries and assumes an installation of [npm and node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Developing against this repository